google_counter

 The patient reviews for aquablation treatment further confirm its advantages, as they often highlight the minimal discomfort and quick recovery associated with the therapy.

 A quintessential aspect of any medical treatment is the feedback and experience of patients who have undergone the procedure.
 A consistent theme in aquablation patient reviews is satisfaction.
 The precision of the treatment, minimal discomfort, and faster recovery often place it above traditional methods like TURP.
 The ability to restore optimal urinary flow in patients with BPH and reduced need for repeated treatment in the future gained recognition for this innovative treatment.
-It's evident when patients express their relief over fewer side effects, notably the reduced risk of ejaculatory dysfunction, a common concern with TURP.
-Owing to such a beneficial profile, aquablation may pave its way to treatment protocols for BPH in the nearest future.
+It's evident when patients express their relief over fewer side effects, notably the reduced risk of ejaculatory dysfunction / erectile dysfunction, a common concern with TURP.
+Owing to such a beneficial profile, aquablation may pave its way to treatment protocols for BPH shortly.

 Every Patient Has a Story: Booking Health Treatment Journeys that Inspire